C11053v7 Graduate Certificate in Local Government

 Overview

-Tailored to the local government environment, the course enables participants to develop a study plan that matches the requirements of their professional development needs and interest areas.
-Subjects are highly applicable to contemporary local government issues and can be studied alongside workplace commitments, through intensive block release.
+Tailored to the local government context, the course enables students to develop a study plan that matches the requirements of their professional development needs and interests.
+Subjects are highly applicable to contemporary local government issues and can be studied alongside workplace commitments.
+Graduates can make a difference and create better outcomes for their council, places and community by sharpening their professional skills and knowledge with a Graduate Certificate in Local Government.

 Career options

-The course is particularly suited to local government middle-tier managers and unit leaders who wish to advance their careers.
-It is also highly recommended for public administrators from other tiers of government and professionals from the non-government sector who work in partnership with local councils for the benefit of local and regional communities.
+This entry-level post-graduate course is highly regarded by the sector and is recommended for professionals who want to develop their skills within the local government environment.
+The course is particularly suited to co-ordinators, managers and leaders who seek to enhance their local government expertise and career opportunities through professional capability uplift and a renowned university qualification.
+It is also suited to public administrators from other tiers of government and professionals from the non-government sector who work in partnership with local councils for the benefit of local and regional communities.

 Course intended learning outcomes